A-Elakad/Organic-Grocery-Association-Rules/README.md

 - A list of frequent itemsets with their support values.
 - Association rules including antecedents and consequents with confidence scores.
 ![Order Size Dis](https://github.com/user-attachments/assets/d5367bdb-d987-4364-aa53-c26a25871e0e)

+# Sales Forecasting Analysis

+## Overview

+This project involves analyzing and forecasting sales data using Python libraries such as Pandas, NumPy, Plotly, and Prophet.
+The goal is to visualize sales trends, understand seasonal patterns, and predict future sales quantities and revenues.

+## Installation

+To run this project, you need to have the following Python libraries installed:

+- pandas
+- numpy
+- matplotlib
+- seaborn
+- statsmodels
+- prophet
+- plotly

+Load your sales data from a CSV file.
+Ensure that the CSV file contains the required columns: order_id, quantity, order_total_products_price, order_delivery_cost, order_total_price, order_customer_type, and order_date.

+Run the code to preprocess the data, visualize sales trends, and generate forecasts.

+The visualizations will display daily and monthly sales trends, moving averages, and time series decompositions.

+Data Preprocessing
+The data is first read from a CSV file and grouped by order_id, summing the quantity.
+The order_date is converted to a datetime format for easier analysis.
+Specific dates and orders can be filtered out to refine the dataset.
+Sales Visualization
+Daily and monthly sales trends are visualized using line plots.
+Rolling averages (7-day and 3-month) are calculated to smooth the sales data for better insight.
+Time series decomposition is performed to extract trend, seasonal, and residual components from the sales data.
+Forecasting
+The Prophet library is utilized to forecast future sales based on historical data.
+Historical data is prepared, and the model is fit to make predictions for the next 90 days.
+Confidence intervals for the forecast are also displayed in the visualizations.
+Conclusion
+This project provides a comprehensive analysis of sales data, allowing for insightful visualizations and robust forecasting.
+You can modify the code to suit different datasets or forecasting needs.